sangsoojun/SEM_BND/README.md

 # SEM_BND

 Hello.
-This repository os dedicated for the Beer and Diaper team of Software Engineering Management course 2017, Carnegine Mellon University
+This repository is dedicated for the Beer and Diaper team of Software Engineering Management course 2017, Carnegine Mellon University